ubcecon/ECON526/README.md

-# ECON526 Fall 2023
+# ECON526 - Fall 2023

-This is a graduate course in quantitative economics, data science, and causal inference.
+This is a MA-level course in quantitative economics, data science, and causal inference in economics.

-This course will have a combination of coding and theoretical components.
+This course will have a combination of coding, theory, and development of mathematical background.
 All coding is done in Python.

 # Course materials
 - Get a [GitHub](www.github.com) ID and apply for the [Student Developer Pack](https://education.github.com/pack) to get further free features